 Nonetheless, with proper budgeting, young professionals trying to make it in London can still afford themselves a modicum of work / life balance.
 They should nonetheless be prepared to spend an average of 40% of their income on keeping the roof over their heads.

 Still, that remaining 60% can go a long way, even after you’ve accounted for other basics like electricity, heating, internet connection and council tax (rates for the latter vary from borough to borough).
 Use a household budget template and make sure that you stick to it month after month and you’ll find that a little planning and thrift go a long way, which brings us to…

 As we’ve discussed, London rents are astronomically high.
 But that’s okay.
 You can just concentrate on making savings elsewhere in your composite living costs.
 One of the reasons why it’s so easy to lose money in London (as with any major conurbation, really) is that there’s so much to tempt you.

 Feeling groggy on the way to work on a Monday morning?
-It’s all too easy to stop by your local trendy coffee shop for a foaming £4 latte.
+It’s all too easy to stop by your local trendy coffee shop for a foaming £4 latte, Unless you grab some Hoxton Coffee for drinking at home.
 Want to tie one on after a hectic working week at 6pm on a Friday?
-You’ll find that all those £4-£7 pints (depending on your borough) add up pretty darned quick.
+You’ll find that all those £4-£8 pints (depending on your borough) add up pretty darned quick.